-Community Asset
+Community Asset Committee

-Committee Council under section 65 of the Act
+means a Community Asset Committee established by Council under section 65 of the Act.

-Conflict of Interest means a conflict of interest as defined in sections 127 to

-129 of the Act
+Conflict of Interest

+means a conflict of interest as defined in sections 127 to 129 of the Act.

+Council

-Council means Latrobe City Council
+means Latrobe City Council.

-Council Meeting means a meeting of the Council convened in
+Council Meeting

-accordance with section 61 of the Act and these Governance Rules and includes scheduled meetings and unscheduled meetings, whether held by face-toface (in person) attendance at a set location, via electronic means (virtual) or in a 'hybrid' format that mixes in-person and electronic attendance.
+means a meeting of the Council convened in accordance with section 61 of the Act and these Governance Rules and includes scheduled meetings and unscheduled meetings, whether held by face-to- face (in person) attendance at a set location, via electronic means (virtual) or in a 'hybrid' format that mixes in-person and electronic attendance.

+Delegated Committee means a Delegated Committee established by Council under section 63 of the Act.

+Delegated

+Committee meeting

-means a Delegated Committee established by Council Delegated Committee under section 63 of the Act meeting means a meeting of a Delegated Committee held as face-to-face (in person) attendance in a set location or via electronic means (virtual) or in a 'hybrid' format that mixes in-person and electronic attendance.
+means a meeting of a Delegated Committee held as face-to-face (in person) attendance in a set location or via electronic means (virtual) or in a 'hybrid' format that mixes in-person and electronic attendance.